History and Design

-Initially conceived as a repackaged PDP-1 with higher module density and faster cycle times, the goals for the PDP-7 range were for a lower cost machine with greater performance than any of the earlier DEC computers.
-However when consideration was given to the range of PDP-1 and PDP-4 software, an additional goal of PDP-4 compatibility was added to the design.
+The PDP-7 was initially conceived as a repackaged PDP-1 with higher module density and faster cycle times, with some of the goals for the new PDP-7 range to be a lower cost machine, but with greater performance than any of the earlier DEC computers.
+However when consideration was given to the range of PDP-1 and PDP-4 software, an additional goal of PDP-4 software compatibility was added to the design.

-A sales target of 120 systems was set for the PDP-7 design, more than all of the other computers DEC had built at that time, however it is not known if this target was ever met.
-Performance was increased with a machine cycle time reduction from 8uS to 1.5uS (limited by the core memory available at that time) , and the processor, memory and I/O sections were designed around the new B series System "FlipChip" modules, themselves based on earlier 10MHz system modules.
-Thus the PDP-7 was born, after the first 50 systems were produced a design review reworked the I/O systems to use 2MHz R System boards, a design philosophy very much in keeping with the original PDP-1 computer.
+A sales target of 120 systems was set for the PDP-7 design, more than the total of all of the other computers DEC had built at that time, however it is not known if this target was ever met.
+Performance was increased fivefold with a machine cycle time reduction from 8uS to 1.5uS, that being limited by the core memory available at the time.
+The processor, memory and I/O sections were designed around the new B series System "FlipChip" modules, themselves based on earlier 10MHz system modules, and so the PDP-7 was born.
+After the first 50 systems were produced a design review reworked the I/O systems to use 2MHz R System boards, a design philosophy very much in keeping with the original PDP-1 computer.

-Upward program compatibility with the PDP-4 was kept, but using 8-bit ASCII code rather than 5-bit Baudot.
-The user panel was relocated to the "side" of the cabinet from the "end" configuration of the PDP-4 allowing greater access for servicing.
-The PDP-7 computer was the first DEC machine to use automatic wire wrapping for production using programs developed on a PDP-4.
+Upward program compatibility with the PDP-4 was kept, but using the newly developed 8-bit ASCII code rather than 5-bit Baudot of the PDP-4, the user panel was relocated to the "side" of the cabinet from the "end" configuration of the PDP-4 allowing greater access for servicing.
+The PDP-7 computer was an assembly pioneer being the first DEC machine to use automatic wire wrapping for production, ironically using programs developed on a PDP-4.

 Design of the PDP-7 cost less than $100,000, excluding modules and staff costs, from initial concept to first prototype (S#1).
-That process only took 9 months, starting in April 1964 with production units delivered in December 1964, and the very first production unit (serial #3) went to Bell Labs, it being hand built by a DEC field service engineer.
+That process only took 9 months, starting in April 1964 with production units delivered in December 1964.
+The very first production unit (serial #3) went to Bell Labs, it being hand built by a DEC field service engineer.

-For a more in depth review of the PDP-7 computer and it's design process, see chapter 6 (page 147-153) of the 1978 DEC book "Computer Engineering - A DEC view of hardware systems design", by Gordon Bell, Craig Mudge and John McNamara, ISBN 09-3237-600-2.
+For a more in depth review of the PDP-7 computer and its design process, see chapter 6 (page 147-153) of the 1978 DEC book "Computer Engineering - A DEC view of hardware systems design", by Gordon Bell, Craig Mudge and John McNamara, ISBN 09-3237-600-2.
 Available here, courtesy Microsoft Research.

-A recent publication by Bob Supnik entitled "Architectural Evolution in DEC’s 18b Computers" is available here, ©2006 Bob Supnik.
+A publication by Bob Supnik entitled "Architectural Evolution in DEC’s 18b Computers" is also available here (©2006 Bob Supnik).

-If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please let us know here.
+If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please contact us.